SIPp/sipp/docs/scenarios/ownscenarios.rst

-There are not so many commands: send, recv, sendCmd, recvCmd, pause, ResponseTimeRepartition, CallLengthRepartition, Globals, User, and Reference.
+There are not so many commands: send, recv, sendCmd, recvCmd, pause, ResponseTimeRepartition, CallLengthRepartition, Global, User, and Reference.
 To make things even clearer, nothing is better than an example...